functional-web-app/fwa.dev/src/views/content/en/index.md

 - Code _and_ infra dependencies are to be minimized, while ensuring both are explicity declared.
 - Build accessible and inclusive applications by default by rendering responses.

+## Considerations & trade-offs

+Any choice in application architecture has trade-offs and considerations.
+Learn more about the [considerations & trade-offs](/considerations) to be taken into account when building a Functional Web App.

 ---

 ### Acknowledgments